 Record an answer to the following question: How many records were returned?
+982

-[Insert screenshot and brief explanation here.]
+To determine all the customers that are from Massachusetts, I used a where command that required the state to be Massachusetts.

 Write a SQL query to insert four new records into the Orders and Customers tables using the following data: